 A solid and stable sector, digital payments transaction value numbered to around $2.6mn in 2017.
 The transaction value of digital payments in 2017 was close to $55bn, which is expected to hit $274.4bn in 2021.

-With the help of business intelligence, you could monitor customer behaviour, detect market trends, find loopholes in security and fix them, elevate user experience and do more.
+With the help of business intelligence, you could monitor customer behavior, detect market trends, find loopholes in security and fix them, elevate user experience, and do more.
 With the incorporation of predictive analytics, business intelligence can also tell you the right time to take a preventive measure even before a concern pops up.